Nicola Ziadeh: Nicola Ziadeh the teacher

-In 1935, he was chosen for a mission to study ancient history at the University of London, and this was a fulfillment of his hopes.
+In 1935, in fulfillment of his hopes, Nicolas was selected for a mission to study ancient history at the University of London.
 He spent nearly 4 years in Europe, of which about 6 months were at the University of Munich in Germany.
-The university imposed on the student to learn two European languages other than English, so he chose to learn German and old French.
-He was able to obtain a bachelor's degree in 1939.
+The university imposed on the student to learn two European languages other than English, so he chose German and old French.
+He obtained a bachelor's degree in 1939.

-Nicola returned to Palestine in the summer of 1939, weeks before the start of World War II, and during the eight years following his return, he taught ancient history and Arab history at the Arab College (Jerusalem).
-His first book was published in 1943 CE entitled "Pioneers of the Eastern Arabs in the Middle Ages" (original text: rwwad alshrq alearabii fi aleusur alwustaa).
-In those years he also tried to transfer some of what he had learned in the West to his students through his lectures and books.
+Nicola returned to Palestine in the summer of 1939, weeks before the start of World War II.
+During the eight years following his return, he taught ancient history and Arab history at the Arab College in Jerusalem.
+His first book, published in Cairo in 1943, was entitled "Pioneers of the Eastern Arabs in the Middle Ages" (original text: Ruwad Al-sharq Al-Arabi fi al-usur al-wusta).
+In those years, he also tried to transfer some of what he had learned in the West to his students through his lectures and books.

-In 1947, he traveled to the University of London again to prepare for a doctorate, and his interest had moved from classical history to Islamic history.
-During this period, he wrote a number of articles in the excerpt, culture and others, dealing with various aspects of Arab history.
-Nicola spent two years in London preparing his doctorate on "Syria in the First Mamluk Era,".
-In 1950 he presented the thesis and received his doctorate.
+In 1947, he traveled again to the University of London to prepare for a doctorate.
+His interest had moved from classical history to Islamic history.
+During his stay in England, he wrote a number of articles dealing with various aspects of Arab history.
+Nicola spent two years in London preparing his doctorate on "Syria in the First Mamluk Era".
+In 1950, he presented his thesis and received his doctorate.

-After the occupation of Palestine, Nicolas immigrated to Lebanon, where he joined the American University in Beirut.
-He was appointed as an assistant professor, then he was appointed as a professor in 1958.
+After the occupation of Palestine, Nicolas immigrated to Lebanon, where he joined the staff of the American University in Beirut.
+He was appointed as an assistant professor, and then a professor in 1958.
 He continued teaching there until 1973.
-After reaching fifty-five he retired from the American University, and supervised at Saint Joseph University – Beirut on doctoral thesis in Arab history, until 1992.
-He also taught at the University of Jordan for two years (1976–1978).
-Then he returned to Beirut working at the Lebanese University as a lecturer and supervisor.
+At fifty-five years of age, he retired from the American University, and supervised doctoral theses in Arab history at Saint Joseph University in Beirut until 1992.
+He also taught at the University of Jordan in Amman for two years (1976-1978).
+Then he returned to Beirut to work at the Lebanese University as a lecturer and supervisor.